prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 ## Overview

+You're an SRE at a fast-growing fintech company.
+Your responsibilities include monitoring all layers of the application and putting the appropriate observability tooling in place.
+The tool of choice is the Grafana/Prometheus stack.

-The OpenTelemetry Collector is a key component in the [OpenTelemetry project](https://opentelemetry.io/) that acts as a centralized agent for collecting, processing, and exporting telemetry data such as traces, metrics, and logs from different applications and systems.
+The OpenTelemetry Collector is a key component in the [OpenTelemetry project](https://opentelemetry.io/) that acts as a centralized agent for collecting, processing, and exporting telemetry data such as traces, metrics, and logs from different applications and systems to observability tool.

+To make sure everything is healthy, you actively monitor these collectors in addition to other components.

 This exercise will introduce you to monitoring the OpenTelemetry Collector.
-You will learn how to discover and troubleshoot problems with the Collector.
-And you will learn how to better manage and operate an OpenTelemetry collector at scale.
+You will learn how to discover and troubleshoot problems with the Collector, enabling it to better operate at scale.

 ## Lab (about 20 minutes)